 At Tutanota we are building the email service of the future: private and secure.
 Another very important aspect is to protect our environment, now and in the future.

-In our offices we have been using green energy for a long time already.
+In our offices we have been using green electricity for a long time already.

 All Tutanota servers are owned by us and hosted in highly secure German data centers, which in the past did not use green energy.
 While we have asked the data centers to switch to green electricity from the start, they did not change their electricity contract immediately.